Last Updated on October 8, 2022 by Rebecca Lake

 Is CIT Bank legit?

 Yes, this is a 100% legitimate online bank that offers banking services nationwide.
+There are plenty of other CIT Bank reviews online attesting to its legitimacy.

 CIT’s history actually goes back to 1908, when Henry Ittleson focused on finding new ways to make financing available in St. Louis, Missouri.
 Today, CIT still makes loans but it also offers a range of other products.